javaplus/MadScientist/resources/PartsList.md

 - 2 Motors
 - 1 Motor Controller
 - 5 10cm Wires(fom Pico to Motor controller)
-- 1 10cm Red from switch to
+- 1 10cm Red from switch to voltage regulator
-- 1 Battery connector
+- 1 Battery connector with y connector on ground
 - 1 switch voltage regulator
 - 1 Voltage regulator
 - 1 Red y female to female (from voltage reg to pico and motor controller)